 As with any property development, expert professional local advice is required to maximise the potential yield of the site and guide you through the design, statutory approval and construction phases of the project.
-For more information on planning regulations, please turn to page 33 or turn to page 34 for useful property development contacts.
+For more information on planning regulations, please see the section below Planning & Building Regulations.

 The boundaries of a property are described verbally (not by plan) in title contract and usually consist of walls, boundary stones and other physical enclosures.
 The relocation of boundary stones is restricted by law.

 Jersey has no slate, so any roofing slate is imported from Wales, Normandy or Brittany.
 Roofs of older houses are generally covered with reddish clay Jersey pantiles or even thatch.